 - Create relationships that last a lifetime, by opening your home to a young person who is a good match for your family.

 - Earn a dependable second income at home.

-- Receive a tax-free income that pays for the needs of the foster child and reimbursements for your efforts parenting a child.
+- Receive a tax-free stipend that pays for the needs of the foster child and reimbursements for your efforts parenting a child.

-- Earn additional income after achieving Transformation Education (TranZed) Certification status.
+- Earn additional stipend after achieving Transformation Education (TranZed) Certification status.